Annie's "Veteran's Day" Page

 4. Send a Veteran a special Email Greeting from Annie's Card Shop:

-Remembrance Day or Veteran's Day
+Remembrance Day or Veterans Day

-5. Visit a memorial or attend a local service or parade to honor our Veteran's.
+5. Visit a memorial or attend a local service or parade to honor our Veterans.

 6.

-Pray for a service person.
-Maybe even "adopt" one as a family project.
-You can correspond and even ask them if they have any prayer requests for you to pray about as a family.
+and even ask them if they have any prayer requests for you to pray about as a family.

 7. Consider taking part in

-STUDENT VOLUNTEER ACTIVITIES to Veterans.
-Of course you will need to always get your parents permission to do this.
+you will need to always get your parents permission to do this.

 8. Offer to help your church have a special tribute to the Veterans.
-You can do a bulletin board of pictures of your members in their uniforms.
-Maybe you can add a special "guess who" or "then & now" section.
-Some churches give out carnation
+You can do a bulletin

-boutonnieres to all those who have servered our country.
+all those who have servered our country.

 10: Do a "Random Act of Kindness".
 I have some ideas about that on my